itaybaror/PharmAI/README.md

 2. Environment Variables

-      Create a `.env` file or export the variable:
+      Create a `.env` file and add this variable to it:

       ```sh
       OPENAI_API_KEY=your_api_key_here